natbibi/popcorn/README.md

 - [x] Netlify build failing if eslint errors found - Solved: add environment variables CI=False
 - [x] Links which open to another page in app doesn't open from top of new page - Solved: [Scroll Restoration](https://reactrouter.com/web/guides/scroll-restoration)
 - [x] .env variable not read in api - Solved: install dotenv dependency
-- [ ] posting comment on a post will return comment by OP's instead of current user
+- [x] posting comment on a post will return comment by OP's instead of current user - Solved: use logged in userId instead of user on postId
-- [ ] likeButton ternary not functioning properly (if liking other user's posts, button doesn't change color)
+- [x] likeButton ternary not functioning properly (if liking other user's posts, button doesn't change color) - Solved: use logged in userId instead of user on postId
+- [ ] Check if actual bug -> on like, it sets state of setLiked to false

 # Wins & Challenges